 Hall of Fames:

-Ron’s: No (Would require six more All-Star seasons.
-Not much of a chance)
+Ron’s: No (Would require two more All-Star seasons.
+Slim chance)

 Hall of Fames:

-Ron’s: No (Would require three more All-Star seasons.
-Virtually impossible)
+Ron’s: No (Would require eight more All-Star seasons.
+Impossible)

 Hall of Fames: